 Matt regularly represents applicants and respondents in private law Children Act 1989 proceedings.
 He also has experience in representing 16.4 Guardians in complex proceedings.

 Matt has experience at all stages, from pre-proceedings conferences through to final hearings.
-Matt is instructed in simple and complex matters alike and successfully completed a 6-day fact-finding hearing involving numerous serious allegations of harm.
+He is instructed in simple and complex matters alike and successfully completed a 6-day fact-finding hearing involving numerous serious allegations of harm.

-Matt regularly represents petitioners and respondents in financial remedies proceedings.
+Matt regularly represents applicants, respondents and intervenors in financial remedies proceedings.
 He is comfortable providing advice and representing clients at all stages of proceedings.
 Matt is frequently instructed in cases involving complex business structures and multiple properties, as well as cases involving elements of non-disclosure, conduct and contribution.
-Matt is able to identify the salient issues early on and therefore ensure that the strengths of his client’s case are highlighted whilst the weaknesses are suitably insulated.
-Recent cases include a 2-day final hearing which required forensic cross-examination and a detailed analysis of the Court’s powers regarding Pension Sharing Orders.
-Another recent case involved a short-marriage with extensive pre-marital assets – the case successfully concluded at the Financial Dispute Resolution hearing.
+Matt is also regularly involved with lower value cases and will seek to find creative solutions in cases with limited resources.

 Matt enjoys cases with an international aspect and accepts instructions from all parties.
 He has a particular interest in international abduction and relocation cases.

 Newcastle University – Law LLB – 1st Class Honours (top of the year in Family Law)